Making the case

 This programme will enable us to take the next step beyond certification, laying the foundations for long-term sustainability so that farmers can earn their way out of poverty.
 A consortium of Ghanaian government partners, key private sector partners and knowledge institutions will develop new production models.

-Solidaridad’s cocoa programme will focus on emphasising the economic benefits of sustainable production.
+Solidaridad’s cocoa programme will focus on emphasizing the economic benefits of sustainable production.

-- We organised training in good agricultural, social and environmental practices for more than 91,000 farmers in Ghana, Ivory Coast and Nigeria over 91,000 farmers.
-More than 85% adopted the measures, with the result that almost 81,000 hectares of land are now farmed sustainably.
+- We organize training in good agricultural, social and environmental practices forfarmers in Ghana, Ivory Coast and Nigeria.
+Most have adopted the measures, which resulted in more land being farmed sustainably.

-- In Ivory Coast we are collaborating with three buying centres to develop a toolbox to reach 75% of unorganised farmers.
+- In Ivory Coast, we are collaborating with buying centres to develop a toolbox to reach the majority of unorganized farmers.

 - A new support programme in partnership with Mars and Cargill is delivering training, planting material and fertilisers.
-More than 100 workshops, government agency staff, cooperatives and private sector partners in Ghana, Ivory Coast and Nigeria have been trained in sustainable production.
+Government agency staff, cooperatives and private sector partners in Ghana, Ivory Coast and Nigeria have been trained in sustainable production.

-- Solidaridad is working with more than 26 government agencies on strategies to make cocoa more sustainable.
+- Solidaridad is working with government agencies on strategies to make cocoa more sustainable.

-- To diversify the income of producers and improve food security,1,250 lead farmers were trained in plantain sucker multiplication and nursery development.
+- To diversify the income of producers and improve food security, lead farmers were trained in plantain sucker multiplication and nursery development.

-In 2013 Wageningen University in the Netherlands carried out an impact assessment of cocoa programmes in Ghana and Ivory Coast.
-It concluded that farmers have become more professional, with productivity increasing by around 40%.
+Wageningen University in the Netherlands has also carried out an impact assessment of cocoa programmes in Ghana and Ivory Coast.
+It concluded that farmers have become more professional, with the expected productivity increases.
 However, a number of social and environmental issues still need to be addressed.

 Cotton: A new spin-off